DemocracyEarth/ubi/README.md

-  console                       Opens a hardhat console flatten                       Flattens and prints all contracts and their dependencies help                          Prints this message ubi-deploy                    Deploys a new instance of the UBI Coin run                           Runs a user-defined script after compiling the project test                          Runs mocha tests
+  console                       Opens a hardhat console flatten                       Flattens and prints all contracts and their dependencies help                          Prints this message deploy                        Deploys a new instance of the UBI Coin run                           Runs a user-defined script after compiling the project test                          Runs mocha tests
 ```